tsaad-dev/drafts/ns-lsr/draft-lsr-bestbar-ns-sr.md

 > Length: Variable.
 Depending on the size of the SID.

-> The "Flags" and "SID/Index/Label" fields are the same as the Adj-SID sub-TLV {{!RFC8667}}.
+> The "Flags", "SID/Index/Label", and "Weight" fields are the same as those defined for the Adj-SID sub-TLV in {{!RFC8667}}.

-> SA-ID: Identifies a specific Slice Aggregate within the IGP domain.
+> NRP-ID: Identifies a specific NRP within the IGP domain.

 This sub-TLV MAY be present in any of the following TLVs: